My Island Penang

 Ground Floor of the Museum

 The ground floor of the museum has various sections.
 An introduction to the History of Penang, Islam and Culture.
 You will also get to view Outstanding Muslim Personalities.
-I will try to list some of their achievements to be placed in this hall of fame.

 • Sheik Omar Basheer, the Iman of Acheen Street Mosque who is well respect by the British.
 During the Penang Riot in 1867, he made the Muslims members swear in front of him not to be involved in the Red Flag and White flag secret society, the earliest secret society in Penang.